 This root cellar is a beautiful, traditional in-ground root cellar.
 I love the way that it is very well disguised so it doesn’t stand out on your property.
 This root cellar could offer lots of storage for your root vegetables and canned goods.

 But it can also offer great protection from storms because it is in the ground.
 This root cellar is just an all-around great addition to any home.

 2. Earthbags Root Cellar

-This is another great in ground DIY root cellar.
-Instead of having walls built of cinder block, these walls are built of earthbags.
-You can purchase your own earthbags here or you can make your own sandbags which are one in the same.
+This is another great in-ground DIY root cellar.
+Instead of having walls built of cinder blocks, these walls are built of earthbags.
+You can purchase your own earthbags here or you can make your own sandbags which are one and the same.